wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 .. note::
    * You can't use xivo-upgrade if you have not run the wizard yet
    * Upgrading from a version prior to XiVO 1.2 is not supported.
-   * When upgrading XiVO, you **must** also upgrade **all** associated XiVO Clients.
+   * When upgrading Wazo, you **must** also upgrade **all** associated XiVO Clients.
 There is currently no retro-compatibility on older XiVO Client versions.
+The only exception is Wazo 16.16, which is compatible with XiVO Client 16.13.

 This script will update XiVO and restart all services.